olegasivakov/ep-2/README.md

 - Messaging format manager tool;
 - Docker container for entire system (node including improvement module, ISO and MT gateways)
 - Testing environment;
-- Example sets for JS, Python.
+- Example sets for usecases on JS, Python.
 - _@TODO_ this list will extend if need.

 ### Estimated time